 The reservation fee for the motel-style and private bunk rooms entitles an attendee to use the room for the entire duration of the Camp.
 It's fine to use the room for less than three nights, but the fee will be the same in all cases.

-The small Scenic 63 Motel in Vienna, MO is about 25 minutes from the Camp.
 There are a variety of motels available in Jefferson City (40 minutes to the north) and Rolla (50 minutes to the south).
-Most, if not all, attendees will need to stay on the grounds.

 Who will the speakers be?

 Speakers will be selected from those who attend the Camp (so encourage gifted preachers to attend).
 Let's pray for the Lord to graciously help all the speakers in ministering His Word and (equally important!) give us "ears to hear" from Him.

 Could I help by doing some work at the Camp?